Remodeling Mastery

 Your potential client is your biggest competitortheir level of stress over a project or their sense of feeling overwhelmed or uninformed can easily derail a deal, says industry advisor Mark Richardson in this episode of Remodeling Mastery.

-He says you should rethink how you communicate with clients, and offers 10 questions that you need to ask in order to increase your business.
+He says you should rethink how you communicate with clients, and offers 10 questions you need to ask in order to increase your business.

 Listen to the full episode below